In this article we will cover of the most common scenarios of routing rules you will need for your Router.

 Route to an existing Owner

-Depending on your Salesforce flow, you may or may not choose to route to the Owner of existing records.
+Depending on your CRM's flow, you may or may not choose to route to the Owner of existing records.

-To Route to an Existing Owner you will first want to make sure you have chose Algorithm type: Prioritize Routing Based on Ownership in your Queue settings.
+To Route to an Existing Owner, you will first want to make sure you choose Algorithm type: Prioritize Routing Based on Ownership in your Queue settings.

 Object: Choose any for [Object] Owner